WebHare/platform/whtree/modules/wrd/doc/topics/payments/implementing-psp.md

   designed to survive multiple status posts (it will invoke the payment completion handler only once).
 So you can generally point all the success, failure, notification etc URLs to the same return page.
-  - Be careful with notification/push URLs - eg. Sisow will try to notify you synchronously during the payment process, which breaks if you're testing on an unreachable machine (eg locally) because the gateway can't reach you
+  - Be careful with notification/push URLs - eg. Sisow would try to notify you synchronously during the payment process, which breaks if you're testing on an unreachable machine (eg locally) because the gateway can't reach you